Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: Extreme regression

-We hereafter focus on the situation where $B_n=B(\bfx, r_n)=\{\bfy\in[0,1]^d:\|\bfy-\bfx\|\leq r_n\}$ is ball of center $\bfx$ and radius $r_n$ and we consider two possible ways of selecting the radius $r_n$: the deterministic one where ball volume is the same for all $\bfx\in[0,1]^d$, we call the resulting estimation procedure {\it kernel} based method with bandwidth $bw=r_n$, the data-dependent one where the ball volume changes depending on $\bfx$ in order to estimate $c(\bfx)$ with a fixed number of surrounding points, we call the resulting estimation procedure {\it K-nearest neighbours} (KNN) based method with $K$ neighbours.
-Their definition is made precise in the next result. \begin{theo} Assume $P_0$ is absolutely continuous with a positive Lipschitz continuous density $p_0$ on $[0,1]^d$.
-Let $c_0$ be a continuous Lipschitz function.
-Let $B_n=B(\bfx,r_n)$, where
+We {first} focus on the situation where $B_n=B(\bfx, r_n)=\{\bfy\in[0,1]^d:\|\bfy-\bfx\|\leq r_n\}$ is the ball of center $\bfx$ and radius $r_n$ and we consider two possible ways of selecting the radius $r_n$: the deterministic one where ball volume is the same for all $\bfx\in[0,1]^d$, we call the resulting estimation procedure {\it kernel} based method with bandwidth ${bw}=r_n$; the data-dependent one where the ball volume changes depending on $\bfx$ in order to estimate $c(\bfx)$ with a fixed number {$K$} of surrounding points, we call the resulting estimation procedure {\it $K$-nearest neighbours} (KNN) based method.
+Their definition is made precise in the next result. \begin{theorem} Assume $\Pmu_0$ is absolutely continuous with a density $p_0$ which is positive and locally Lipschitz continuous on {$(0,1)^d$}.
+Let $c_0$ be a locally Lipschitz continuous function.
+Let $B_n=B(\bfx,r_n)$, where $\bfx \in (0,1)^d$ and